chicio/chicio.github.io/_posts/2018-04-03-blender-tutorial-3-modeling-basics-part-1.md

 {% include blog-lazy-image.html description="blender select edges faces vertices" width="1500" height="952" src="/assets/images/posts/blender-select-edges-faces-vertices.jpg" %}

 After selecting the edges, vertices or faces that we want to modify, 3D axis will be shown near your selection.
 They are similar to the ones shown for transformations.
-By *dragging one of these axes* the selcted vertices, edges or faces will move accordingly to the direction of the dragging.
+By *dragging one of these axes* the selected vertices, edges or faces will move accordingly to the direction of the dragging.
  We can improve the selection of edges by pressing *"ctrl + alt + right click" keys* while we are in edge selection
  mode: in this way we will be able to **select edges loops**, a series of connected closed edges series.